panesofglass/tic-tac-toe/README.md

 ### API Design

-The application uses a fragment-based HTML-over-the-wire approach with the following routes:
+The application uses a fragment-based HTML-over-the-wire approach with the following endpoint organization:

+#### Endpoint Organization

+The API endpoints are organized into the following groups:
+- **HomeEndpoints**: Handles the main landing page
+- **GameListEndpoints**: Manages the list of available games
+- **GameEndpoints**: Handles game-specific operations for viewing and playing
+- **FocusGameEndpoints**: Manages the focused game view and interactions

 #### Full Page Routes